Description and Biology

 Appropriately enough, giant willow aphids readily infest most species of willow but sometimes spill over onto poplar.

 In warm weather, parasitic wasps, lady beetles, hover fly maggots, lace wings and other predaceous insects feed on aphids so that aphid populations often decrease rapidly as the weather warms up.
 Aphid populations are sometimes devastated by Cephalosporium lecanii, a fungus that infects aphids as a sort of super athletes' foot.
 This fungus is apparently more active in warm weather.
-For "organic" control of aphids, use one of the insecticidal soaps or one of the horticultural oils.
-Because sooty molds grow in honeydew excreted by aphids consider using a horticultural oil as oils tend to cause the sooty molds to weather away more rapidly than do other pesticides.
+For "organic" control of aphids, use an insecticidal soap or one of the horticultural oils.
+Because sooty molds grow in honeydew excreted by aphids consider using one of the horticultural oil because oils tend to cause the sooty molds to weather away more rapidly than do other pesticides.
 Systemic insecticides such as imidacloprid might be appropriate for some situations.

 - Aphids on Ornamental Landscape Plants.
 Frank, S. 2009.
 Entomology Insect Notes, NC State Extension Publications.